Omega-3 fatty acids

 The health benefits claimed for foods often come with little or no firm evidence.
 That's not the case for omega-3 from oily fish.

-There's evidence that eating the recommended two portions of fish a week, including one oily fish dish, may help with maintaining healthy blood pressure and blood lipids, which in turn may help prevent heart disease.
+There's evidence that eating the recommended two portions of fish a week, including one oily fish dish, may help with maintaining healthy blood pressure and blood lipids, which in turn may help reduce your risk of heart disease.

 Studies have shown people in countries with more fish and omega-3 in their diets have a lower risk of heart disease.

-Some types of omega-3 are also found in vegetables and oils, and some people take omega-3 supplements, often in the form of fish oil.
+Some types of omega-3 are also found in vegetables and oils, and some people take omega-3 supplements, often in the form of fish oil or fish liver oil supplements.

 What are omega-3 fatty acids?